 How the cloud can offer greater visibility into supplier behavior

 Cloud-based tools have the ability to facilitate the seamless transfer of product data from its original source into a build package, and dramatically improve how OEMs communicate critical product data to their suppliers.

-In the same way, cloud product data exchange tools give OEMs better insight into supplier behavior—which build packages have been received, whether they have been opened and when they were last viewed.
+In the same way, cloud product data exchange (PDX) tools like Arena Exchange give OEMs better insight into supplier behavior—which build packages have been received, whether they have been opened and when they were last viewed.
 If you sent a critical change to a key supplier and no one looked at it, wouldn’t you want to know?